Good lighting means it’s easier to see things – but easier for who?

 - Consider IR security lighting, in conjunction with the right cameras.
 This way you’ll be benefitting from intruders being in the dark AND your remote monitoring station having a lucidly clear image.

-On a more year-round basis, it really is worth investing in your security lighting as a means of supporting CCTV systems.
+On a year-round basis, it really is worth investing in your security lighting as a means of supporting CCTV systems

 You can clearly see the results good security lighting has.
 The individuals in these snapshots are easily spotted, making it much simpler for us to issue a warning via the security systems speakerphone telling the intruders they must leave the site.
 Ultimately, if the intruder does not leave the site after the warning the good lighting will allow us to track their movements until the police arrive:

 What is your experience of security lighting?
 Are you a security installer who finds it difficult to predict the level of lighting needed?
 Or do you want to upgrade your security lighting, but you’re just not sure how much to invest?
-Leave me a comment below – I’d love to hear your thoughts!
+Our team of remote security experts are here to help, simply drop us a line here.